 Arthritis is a painful condition that affects the joints, making it difficult to perform the tasks required in most jobs—including light office work.
 If you have arthritis, it may be impossible for you to work and earn a living.
 The SSA can provide benefits to cover your living expenses, but getting your claim approved without an experienced Social Security Disability lawyer on your side can be difficult.

 At Fleschner, Stark, Tanoos & Newlin, we know how to navigate the SSA’s approval system and get clients like you the benefits they deserve.
-Best of all, we don’t charge any upfront fees for our services—that’s our No Fee Guarantee®.
+Best of all, we don’t charge any upfront fees for our services.
 Contact our firm by dialing (800) 477-7315.
 We’re ready to fight for you.